Everything you need to know...

 † If you are studying an undergraduate course, postgraduate pre-registration course or postgraduate research course over more than one academic year then your tuition fees may increase in subsequent years in line with Government regulations or UK Research and Innovation (UKRI) published fees.
 More information can be found in our terms and conditions under student fees regulations.

-Our tuition fee for international students starting part-time study in 2019/20 is £6,625 per year (based on studying 60 credits per year).
+Our tuition fee for International/EU students starting part-time study in 2022/23 is £7,210 per year (based on studying 60 credits per year).
 This course is not eligible for full-time Tier4 visa sponsorship.
 International students may apply for part-time Tier4 sponsorship on an individual basis.
 Please contact Admissions for further advice.